sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iptables-utils</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : iptables and ip6tables misc utilities
+Short desc    : iptables and ip6tables misc utilities
 URL          : https://www.netfilter.org/projects/iptables
-Лицензия     : GPLv2 and Artistic Licence 2.0 and ISC
+License      : GPLv2 and Artistic Licence 2.0 and ISC
-Описание     : Utils for iptables
+Descript     : Utils for iptables
              :
              : This package provides nfnl_osf with the pf.os database and nfbpf_compile,
              : a bytecode generator for use with xt_bpf.
 Also included is iptables-apply,